Tuesday, 26 December 2017

-Wasn't I too eager to share this "bengali chow chow" from the 80's on my blog though I fear by tomorrow morning I may be thrown out of this beautiful island.... "aloo, dim, peyaj, roshun-lanka kuchi diye chow bhaja korcho eei deshe boshe?"....
+Wasn't I eager to share "bengali chow chow"from 80's in blog though I fear by tomorrow morning I may be thrown out of beautiful island.... "aloo, dim, peyaj, roshun-lanka kuchi diye chow bhaja korcho eei deshe boshe?"....
 How dare you?
-Even I do not know from where I had drawn the courage to cook noodles the way we grew up eating, breaking all the norms of cooking it the way as is done authentically.... but I strongly felt I will blog about this NOODLES........
-A DESI TOUCH some day, never knowing it will be today!
-If you are an 80's kid from India or to be precise from any middle class home from Bengal, you will definitely agree with me that this is how noodles was prepared in our homes..... by our homes here I mean the small towns of Bengal, and of the Kolkata suburbs including the entire Northern Kolkata....
-I do not know how the kitchens of Ballygunge or Southern Avenue worked.... those were the "posh areas" of Kolkata after all!
+Even I do not know from where I had drawn courage to cook noodles the way we grew up having, breaking all norms of cooking it as is done authentically.... but I strongly felt I would blog about this NOODLES........
+A DESI TOUCH some day, never knowing it would be today!
+If you are an 80's kid from India or to be precise from middle class homes of West Bengal, you would definitely agree this is how noodles was prepared in our homes..... by "our homes", I mean small towns of Bengal, suburbs of Kolkata including entire Northern Kolkata....
+I do not know how kitchens of Ballygunge or Southern Avenue worked.... those were "posh areas" of Kolkata after all!

-I remember all the boys and girls in the college who hailed from those upscale areas, ahh this primitive girl found them kind of alien!
-If my friends Sushi and Indi or one dear "chutu"are reading this, please do not mind....
+I remember all boys and girls in college who hailed from those upscale areas, this primitive girl found them kind of alien!
+If my friends Sushi, Indi or one dear "chutu"are reading this, please do not mind....
 I speak generally in most cases.
 About "Chutu"....
-I really need a proper mind and post to talk about this super woman.
-This Indirra Sengupta joined our school pretty late, all the boys and girls would stare at her with such an awe!
-I used to watch her, her aura had a spell on me but never imitated her.....
-I just cannot be anyone else, someone loves herself too much!
-She might have learnt the near proper way of preparing noodles but she never stopped from doing it the way as this NOODLES .....
-A DESI TOUCH was done in the family.
+I really need a proper mind, post to talk about this super woman.
+This Indirra Sengupta joined our school pretty late, all boys, girls would stare at her with such an awe!
+I used to watch her, her aura had a spell on me, never imitated her.....
+I cannot be anyone else, someone loves herself too much!
+She might have learnt right way of preparing noodles but she never stopped from doing it the way as this NOODLES .....
+A DESI TOUCH was done in family.

-It was 1982 perhaps when Maggi flooded the Indian market, did plain noodles came into our lives before that?
-I cannot remember!
-I remember both of us siblings had this Bengali style noodles around 6 - 6:30pm while watching "Jonny Soko and His Flying Robot"......
-This was the scenario in most of the homes then.
+It was 1982 perhaps when Maggi flooded Indian market, did plain noodles came into our lives before that?
+I can't remember!
+I remember both of us siblings had Bengali style noodles around 6 - 6:30pm while watching "Jonny Soko and His Flying Robot"......
+This was scenario in most of homes then.
 Those ladies were relieved perhaps to get a quicker option to "luchi, porota, torkari."....
-I have literally tortured our mother making her do paratha / poori every day.... two times, never realising she also needed to stay off from the kitchen in the evening.
-This went on till I was in the university.... the guilt disturbs a lot these days!
-My men are far more decent, they can survive on sandwiches.
-I am the one who cannot buy this idea, there is a kind of identity crisis and that guilt.... what I am here for then?
-Poori / Paratha / Samosa has to happen in my kitchen, this oats thing is becoming a spoilt sport in my life!
-Yet, I must admit that a bowl of oats with fruits in the morning is keeping me away from that "24/7 hungry kaya mode".... that is something to feel happy about!
+I have literally tortured our mother making her do paratha / poori every day.... two times, never realised she too needed to stay off from kitchen in evenings.
+This went on until I was in university.... the guilt disturbs these days!
+My men are decent, they can survive on sandwiches.
+I am one who cannot buy this idea, there is kind of identity crisis and that guilt.... what I am here for then?
+Poori / Paratha / Samosa has to happen in my kitchen, oats is becoming spoilt sport in my life!
+Yet, I must admit that a bowl of oats with fruits in morning is keeping me away from "24/7 hungry kaya mode".... something to feel happy about!

-I do not want an untimely exit just to facilitate another woman to get in, take over my kingdom and throw out my son.
-Readers do I really need to say what the answer was?
-Just in case you wish to... its plain, clearcut.... "in India, life time imprisonment is for 14 years, I have long passed that and living with you for 20 years....
-I will never do that historic mistake again"....
-So people..... please do not take it to your heart if he had not said hello to you for a long time or had not wished on your birthday or anniversary.
-He lives in his own world, I in mine; we do chill until one day I burst out my complaints against him!
+I do not want an untimely exit to facilitate another woman get in, take over my kingdom, throw out my son.
+Readers do I need say what the answer was?
+Just in case you wish to... it's plain, clearcut.... "in India, life time imprisonment is for 14 years, I have long passed that, living with you for 20 years....
+I wouldn't repeat the historic mistake again"....
+So people..... please do not take it to your heart if he had not said hello to you for long or didn't wish on your birthday, anniversary.
+He lives in his own world, I in mine; we do chill until I outburst my complaints!

-Coming to this NOODLES....
-A DESI TOUCH, it is done with potatoes, scrambled eggs, onion, garlic and chillies.
-Initially, our mother used ajinomoto, but stopped later!
-My aunt and my husband's aunt went to the extent of adding peanuts, coriander leaves and turmeric powder to it, I cannot do a blunder of that magnitude, I have to stay in this island as of now!
-I had one Punjabi colleague in the school I worked after marriage, Namrata Negi.... she added a specially made Punjabi masala in her noodles....
-I simply loved both the taste and aroma of it.
-I will go ahead with the recipe of NOODLES......
-A DESI TOUCH as was done at our home .... though I loved how the aunts and the colleague did!
+Coming to NOODLES....
+A DESI TOUCH, it is done with potatoes, scrambled eggs, onion, garlic, chillies.
+Our mother used ajinomoto, I don't it in my kitchen!
+My aunt, my husband's aunt went to extent of adding peanuts, coriander leaves, turmeric powder to it, I can't do that amount of blunder, I love the island!
+I had one Punjabi colleague in school I worked after marriage, Namrata Negi.... she added a specially made Punjabi masala in her noodles....
+I simply loved both taste, aroma of it.
+I would go ahead with recipe of NOODLES......
+A DESI TOUCH as was done in our home .... although I loved how aunts, my colleagues did!

 INGREDIENTS :